 ✦ Jamaican Drinks: Non-Alcoholic Variety

-And you don’t even have to drink alcohol to get some classic Jamaican drinks.
-There are plenty of varieties of Jamaican drinks without alcohol in them.
+Don’t worry, you don’t have to drink alcohol to get classic Jamaican drinks., as there are plenty of varieties of Jamaican drinks without alcohol in them.
+The kiddos will love them!

 ✦ Jamaican Drinks: Bag Juice